glasskube/glasskube/website/docs/03_components/01_client.md

 The CLI commands make use of the [Cobra Library](https://github.com/spf13/cobra), which helps in crafting easy to use command line applications.

-## UI
+## GUI

-The UI itself is contained in the `glasskube serve` command, which spins up a local webserver.
+The GUI itself is contained in the `glasskube serve` command, which spins up a local webserver.
 For the technical preview we decided to render the pages server side with Go templates.
 The web technology stack might change in future versions.